 - Must provide own transportation to internship site

-- Basic knowledge of keyboarding, Microsoft applications, and use of cloud applications (google docs, One Drive) are recommended.
+- Basic knowledge of keyboarding, Microsoft Office and use Google Apps are recommended.

-Note: Upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at the Cascadia Tech Academy.
+Note: Upon acceptance into the program, student and parent/guardian are required to participate in the orientation at Cascadia Technical Academy.